SAP-samples/upscale-commerce-custom-component/native-extension-examples/site-access-guard/README.md

 ![Employee only screenshot](../../../../../../../documentation/assets/employee-store-blocker.png)

 ## What is it?
-This Native Extension is designed to block access to a store based on a customer's "status" (consumer vs employee) which is saved as an Attribute Set.
+This Native Extension is designed to block access to a store based on a user's data (customer vs employee) which is saved as an Attribute Set.

 ## Video demo